Best Of19 min read

 Basecamp

-Basecamp's pricing model is its superpower for nonprofits: $299/month flat for unlimited users.
+Basecamp's pricing model is honestly its biggest strength for nonprofits: $299/month flat for unlimited users.
 No per-seat fees.
-If you've got 50 staff and volunteers all in the system, you're paying the same as if you have 5.
-For organizations that bring on seasonal staff, interns, or volunteers in waves — sometimes 30 people for an event, sometimes 8 in the slow season — this is actually a significant financial advantage.
+Got 50 staff and volunteers?
+Same price as if you have 5.
+For organizations that bring on seasonal staff, interns, or volunteers in waves—sometimes 30 people for an event, sometimes 8 in slow season—this is a real financial advantage.

 The trade-off is that Basecamp is deliberately simple.
-It doesn't do Gantt charts, complex automation, or advanced reporting.
-It handles messaging, to-do lists, file sharing, and scheduling — and that's it.
-Look, sometimes that's exactly what an organization needs.
+No Gantt charts, complex automation, or advanced reporting.
+It handles messaging, to-do lists, file sharing, and scheduling—and that's it.
+Sometimes that's exactly what an organization needs.
 Not every nonprofit has complex multi-dependency workflows.
-Some just need everyone on the same page.
+Some just need everyone connected.

 Key Features:

-• Message boards for team communication (cuts down email dramatically)
+• Message boards for team communication (drastically cuts email)

 • To-do lists with assignments and due dates